Chart Color Schemes

 An assessment of population growth drivers in Rockdale - Banksia reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Rockdale - Banksia's population is 22,619 as of November 2025.
-This figure reflects a 13.9% increase from the 2021 Census population of 19,853 people.
-The change is inferred from an estimated resident population of 22,581 in June 2024 and an additional 106 validated new addresses since the Census date.
-This results in a population density ratio of 6,318 persons per square kilometer, placing Rockdale - Banksia in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both its SA4 region (5.5%) and state averages, making land there highly sought after.
+Rockdale - Banksia's population was around 22,619 as of November 2025.
+This reflects an increase of 2,766 people since the 2021 Census which reported a population of 19,853.
+The change is inferred from the estimated resident population of 22,581 in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,318 persons per square kilometer, placing Rockdale - Banksia in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Rockdale - Banksia's growth of 13.9% since the 2021 Census exceeded both its SA4 region (5.5%) and the state level, making it a growth leader in the region.
 Overseas migration contributed approximately 88.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest annual ERP population numbers, Rockdale - Banksia is projected to have an above median population growth and expand by 4,392 persons by 2041, reflecting a total increase of 19.2% over the 17 years.
+Based on the latest annual ERP population numbers, Rockdale - Banksia is projected to expand by 4,392 persons to reach a total of 27,011 by 2041, reflecting an increase of 19.2% over the 17 years.

 Frequently Asked Questions - Population